pulp/pulpproject.org/related-tooling.md

 ## StackHPC Ansible Collection

-This Ansible collection builds on the modules available in [Pulp Squeezer](/pulp-squeezer/), adding roles for repositories, publications, distributions and content guards, as well as one for creating Django users.
+This [StackHPC Ansible collection](https://galaxy.ansible.com/stackhpc/pulp) builds on the modules available in [Pulp Squeezer](/pulp-squeezer/), adding roles for repositories, publications, distributions and content guards, as well as one for creating Django users.
 This helps to reduce the boilerplate involved, and makes the configuration more ‘declarative’.